Powered by Dragonfly Energy Graphic

 Internal Damage

-If battery acid is dangerous enough to permanently burn your skin, imagine what it can do to the sensitive systems inside your body.
+If battery acid is dangerous enough to burn your skin permanently, imagine what it can do to the sensitive systems inside your body.
 Ingesting battery acid will lead to difficulty breathing, severe pain, burns to the mouth and throat, fever, and other issues.
 In addition, damage can continue for days or even weeks after ingesting acid, potentially leading to infections or the need to remove damaged parts of the stomach or digestive tract.

 Environmental Harm

-batteries and various trash dumped in water
+trash dumped in water

 Safety Precautions When Around Battery Acid